NatWest: Recent history (2017–present)

 On 3 May 2021, the business of Ulster Bank Limited in Northern Ireland was transferred to National Westminster Bank as part of a court-approved Banking Business Transfer Scheme.

 In June 2024, NatWest announced it had agreed a deal to acquire the majority of Sainsbury's Bank.
 The deal will see the company acquire one million customers, £2.5 billion of customer assets and £2.6 billion of customer deposits.
 NatWest will receive £125 million from the deal upon completion in the first half of 2025.
 In 2024, NatWest also entered into an agreement with Metro Bank plc ("Metro Bank") to acquire a £2.5 billion portfolio of prime UK residential mortgages, with a weighted average current loan to value of c.62%.

 In November 2024, the bank bought back £1 billion of its own shares from the UK Treasury, reducing the British government’s stake to 11.4 per cent from 14.81 per cent.
 It acquired 263 million shares at 380.8p each.

+Natwest acquired Evelyn Partners, a wealth management company in February 2026 for £2.7 billion.
+The deal increased the companies fee income by about 20%, although their share price fell on the day of the announcement.

+In August 2026, was granted permission by the US Federal Reserve to set up a "representative office" in Connecticut that will "act as a liaison with current and prospective US customers of the bank".